Poke Bowl Recipe

 Sommer’s Recipe Notes

-- Ahi Tuna – Sushi-grade (also called sashimi-grade) and cubed.
+- Ahi tuna – Make sure to use sushi-grade (also called sashimi-grade) ahi tuna.
 Do not buy frozen tuna steaks in bags.
-Instead, get to know your fishmonger and ask questions to ensure you are getting the best product!
+Instead, get to know your fishmonger and ask questions to ensure you are getting the best product that is safe to eat raw.

-- Sauces – Gluten-free soy sauce, honey, toasted sesame oil, and wasabi paste brings bold and complex flavors to this simple poke dish.
+- Sauces – Gluten-free soy sauce, honey, toasted sesame oil, and wasabi paste balance together to make a slightly sweet, slightly spicy savory dressing for the tuna.

-- Scallions – chopped green onions for added freshness.
+- Scallions – I use chopped green onions for added freshness which will permeate the dressing and still taste great raw.

-- Radishes – For a little bit of bite, but you can also sub or add cucumber for extra crunch!
+- Radishes – I add these a little bit of bite as well as their pretty pink color, but you can also sub or add cucumber for extra crunch!

-- Sprouts – Use alfalfa, broccoli, or even bean sprouts.
+- Sprouts – Use alfalfa, broccoli, or even bean sprouts, but only fresh bean sprouts as the ones from the can will make the dish soggy.

 Recipe Variations

-- Low carb poke bowls – If you’re looking to lighten up the carbs in your poke bowls, you can omit the rice, then add fresh spring salad mix, cauliflower rice, or broccoli rice instead.
+- Low carb poke bowls – If you’re looking to lighten up the carbs, you can omit the rice, then add fresh spring salad mix, cauliflower rice, or broccoli rice instead.
+A mix of salad leaves and rice also will give the same flavors, but a bit lighter.

 Storage Notes